-The legislative body may not discuss non-agenda items to any significant degree under these exceptions.
-This means there should not be long or wide-ranging question and answer sessions on non-agenda items between the legislative body and the public or between the legislative body and staff.
+Therefore, spending a few minutes to discuss whether a matter should be placed on a future agenda or asking staff procedural questions is permissible.
+Cruz v.
+City of Culver City, 2 Cal.App.
+5th 239 (2016).
+The legislative body may not, however, discuss nonagenda items to any significant degree.
+This means there should not be long or wideranging question and answer sessions on non-agenda items between the legislative body and the public or between the legislative body and staff.
 It is important to follow these exceptions carefully and construe them narrowly to avoid tainting an important and complex action by a non-agendized discussion of the item.

-The Brown Act contains even more stringent regulations to restrict action and discussion on non-agenda items at special meetings.
+The Brown Act contains even more stringent regulations to restrict action on and discussion of non-agenda items at special meetings.
 In particular, the statute mandates that only business that is specified in the "call and notice" of the special meeting may be considered by the legislative body. § 54956.
 Notwithstanding, a special meeting may not be called to discuss compensation of a local agency executive. § 54956(b).